werf/werf/docs/_includes/reference/cli/werf_helm_lint.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}

-This command takes a path to a chart and runs a series of tests to verify that the chart is well-formed.
+This command takes a path to a chart and runs a series of tests to verify thatthe chart is well-formed.

-If the linter encounters things that will cause the chart to fail installation, it will emit [ERROR] messages.
-If it encounters issues that break with convention or recommendation, it will emit [WARNING] messages.
+If the linter encounters things that will cause the chart to fail installation, it will emit `[ERROR]` messages.
+If it encounters issues that break with convention or recommendation, it will emit `[WARNING]` messages.

 {{ header }} Syntax